odinuv/web/en/apv/walkthrough/javascript/index.md

 {% include /en/apv/walkthrough/javascript/order-of-execution.html %}
 {% endhighlight %}

-Web developers often want their JavaScript to load when all HTML tags are loaded into browser.
+Web developers often want their JavaScript to execute when all HTML tags are loaded into browser.
-For this an event called `onload` is used.
+To achieve this an event called `onload` is used and most JavaScript code is executed in it.
+When you use `onload` event it does not matter whether you put you `<script>` tag into `<head>` or just before `</body>`.

 ## JavaScript events
 Events are type of signals which are broadcasted to JavaScript event listeners (usually functions)